-Thermodynamic models reveal that pyrite oxidation with nitrate is the most exergonic metabolism at DeMMO1, 3, and 6; however, energy density calculations where limiting reactants are considered indicate that nitrate is not as available for microbial metabolisms as other dissolved substrates (Figure x).
-For example, pyrolusite reduction with carbon monoxide is a very favorable metabolism and carbon monoxide is abundant, thus this metabolism may actually be move favorable in terms of energy density.
+Modeled metabolic reactions reveal that pyrite oxidation with nitrate is the most exergonic metabolism at DeMMO1, 3, and 6; however, energy density calculations where limiting reactants are considered indicate that nitrate is not as available for microbial metabolisms as other dissolved substrates.
+For example, pyrolusite reduction with carbon monoxide is a highly exergonic reaction and carbon monoxide is abundant, thus this metabolism may actually be move favorable in terms of energy density.
+Further, cell densities are consistently higher on pyrolusite than on pyrite, further supporting this idea.
 Given that all reactions with pyrolusite were exergonic at all three DeMMO sites, we expected results from experiments with pyrolusite to be distinct from experiments with other minerals.
-Indeed, microbial community and cell density data suggest pyrolusite may be a favorable surface for colonization by specific taxa at DeMMO.
+Indeed, our data suggest pyrolusite may enhance biofilm biomass and promote colonization by specific taxa at DeMMO which we discuss further here.

-Energy Density

-The most favorable reactions with minerals in terms of free energy are not always the most energy dense in terms of available solute.
-For example, there are highly exergonic reactions with H2, however H2 is not abundant and may therefore not be a good electron donor in terms of availability.
-By contrast, reactions with CO are exergonic and CO is abundant, therefore it may be a more representative reactant for in situ metabolisms given its abundance.